 Her love of baseball led to many trips to SLC for minor league games, Little League games, and time with the Mariners in Seattle.
 Fall was filled with playoff and World Series games.
 1981, we were set to watch the Dodgers take the series while sitting with Grandpa Lawrence in the hospital.
 We were a little loud for this setting and had to leave to watch at home.
 She loved throwing a pitch with pie dough as a baseball.

-Birthdays we large events.
-She made all our cakes, they were elaborate and delish.
+Birthdays are large events.
+She made all our cakes; they were elaborate and delish.
 The whole neighborhood showed up.
 Using the guests to create our number age.
-She would climb the old wooden ladder to capture the image.
+She would climb the old rickety wooden ladder to capture the image.

 Peach Tree Armando Ranch Laveen AZ